Why you might be affected

 - don’t have a private pension.

-If you’re not sure when you can claim your State Pension, check gov.uk/state-pension-age.
+If you’re not sure when you can claim your State Pension, you can check your state pension age.

 Claim what you’re entitled to